-- 10.1 The following will be eligible for assistance and rehousing under the decant policy: - Assured tenants of RPs living on Cambridge Road Estate - Dependent children who normally reside with the tenant - The long-term cohabiting partner of the tenant - Adult relatives who were originally housed by the RP into their current accommodation and whom would be reasonably expected to reside with them - Carers where the RP tenant is recognised, through a detailed Care Plan, as needing a carer - Partners and spouses living at the property with the tenant at least 12 months prior to the date of notification of the decanting requirement or who are identified as eligible through the estate's Housing Needs survey. - 10.2 Household members who are excluded from applications: - Friends, lodgers and sub-tenants living with the tenant - Any household member who has moved in and caused the household to be overcrowded - Children of the tenant whose main/principal home is elsewhere
+- 10.1 As detailed in the Council's Housing Allocations Scheme the following will be eligible for assistance and rehousing under the decant policy, as persons who would reasonably be expected to reside with the tenant, in line with the Council's Allocations Scheme: - Secure / joint tenants of the Council - Existing household members originally housed with the tenant by the Council under part VI Housing Act 1996 (Allocation of Housing) - Dependent children who normally reside with the tenant - The long-term cohabiting partner of the tenant - Adult relatives who are part of the household and would be reasonably expected to reside with them - Carers where the secure tenant is recognised, through a detailed Care Plan, as needing a carer - Spouses living at the property with the tenant or who are identified as eligible through the estate's Housing Needs survey.

+10.2 Household members who are excluded from applications:

-- Assistance with rehousing will only apply to RP tenants and authorised household members identified as part of the household in the housing needs survey. - 10.3 Tenants may be asked to provide documents to support the length of residency of some household members to satisfy the Council as to their eligibility for inclusion as a household member.
+- Friends, lodgers and sub-tenants living with the tenant - Any household member who has moved in and caused the household to be overcrowded - Children of the tenant whose main/principal home is elsewhere - Assistance with rehousing will only apply to secure tenants and authorised household members identified as part of the household in the housing needs survey. - 10.3 Tenants may be asked to provide documents to support the length of residency of some household members to satisfy the Council as to their eligibility for inclusion as a household member.